luq10/webpack-config/README.md

 ## Debug development build

-Normaly, delelopment version of build (run by `npm start`) is served from memory (by webpack-dev-server), sometime you might want to see how this served files looked.
-For this job you can run `npm run build:dev`, after that in `/dist` you can see all files served by `npm start` script
+Normaly, delelopment version of build (run by `yarn start`) is served from memory (by webpack-dev-server), sometime you might want to see how this served files looked.
+For this job you can run `yarn run build:dev`, after that in `/dist` you can see all files served by `yarn start` script

 ## Linting code

-Just run `npm run lint`.
+Just run `yarn run lint`.
 Before each `git commit` all files in git staged will be linted.
 If there are any of error, commit will not execute.